HeidiBT1/heidithiemann.github.io/_pages/publications.md

   - /punblications.html
 ---

-On this page you can find a selection of my publications, talks and public speaking events, and science-related baking.
+On this page you can find a selection of my publications, talks and public outreach, and science-related baking.

 Publications
 ======